Tytonidae: Status and conservation

-Barn owls are relatively common throughout most of their range and not considered globally threatened.
-If considered as a single global species, the barn owl is the second most widely distributed of all raptors, behind only the peregrine falcon.
+The barn owl is relatively common throughout most of its range and not considered globally threatened.
+If considered as a single global species, the barn owl is the second most widely distributed of all raptors, after only the peregrine falcon.
 It is wider-ranging than the also somewhat cosmopolitan osprey.
-Furthermore, the barn owl is likely the most numerous of all raptors, with the International Union for Conservation of Nature (IUCN) estimating, for all barn owl individuals, a population possibly as large as nearly 10 million individuals (throughout the Americas, the American barn owl species may comprise nearly 2 million).
+Furthermore, the barn owl is likely the most numerous of all raptors, with the IUCN Red List assessor estimating a population possibly as large as nearly 10 million individuals.
 Severe local declines due to organochlorine (e.g., DDT) poisoning in the mid 20th century and rodenticides in the late 20th century have affected some populations, particularly in Europe and North America.
 Intensification of agricultural practices often means that the rough grassland that provides the best foraging habitat is lost.
 While barn owls are prolific breeders and able to recover from short-term population decreases, they are not as common in some areas as they used to be.
 A 1995–1997 survey put their British population at between 3,000 and 5,000 breeding pairs, out of an average of about 150,000 pairs in the whole of Europe.
 In the US, barn owls are listed as endangered species in seven Midwestern states (Ohio, Michigan, Indiana, Illinois, Wisconsin, Iowa, and Missouri), and in the European Community they are considered a Species of European Concern.

 In Canada, barn owls are no longer common and are most likely to be found in coastal British Columbia south of Vancouver, having become extremely rare in a previous habitat, southern Ontario.
 In spite of a Recovery Strategy, particularly in 2007–2010 in Ontario, only a handful of wild, breeding barn owls existed in the province in 2018.
 This is primarily because of disappearing grasslands where the bird hunted in the past, but according to a study, also because of "harsh winters, predation, road mortality and use of rodenticides".
 The species is listed as endangered overall in Canada, due to loss of habitat and a lack of nesting sites.